amitbhadra/websocket-server/README.md

 # What's next?

 Ok this is cute and all but I should probably try building something a bit more useful.
 I am thinking about a websocket client that displays a continuous log.
-Also I really need to find out what is going on with `websocketWithSubprotocol`.
+Also I really need to find out what is going on with `handshakewithsubprotocol`.

+Update: [I answered my own question on StackOverflow](https://stackoverflow.com/questions/47965104/the-value-or-constructor-handshakewithsubprotocol-is-not-defined-in-websocket/47965105#47965105).
+Looks like this function is not a part of v2.2.1, which is the latest stable release.

 As always if you have any questions please tweet me.